supabase/wrappers/docs/catalog/notion.md

 where page_id = '5a67c86f-d0da-4d0a-9dd7-f4cf164e6247';
 ```

 will recursively fetch all children blocks of the Page with id '5a67c86f-d0da-4d0a-9dd7-f4cf164e6247'.
-This can dramatically reduce number of API calls and improve query speed.
+This can dramatically reduce number of API calls and improve query performance.

 !!! note